Academic Year 2022-23 Update

 Reservation / Use Protocol

 UC Juki Plainstitch Orientation is available on Canvas

 The Juki Plainstitch Orientation is comprised of a Canvas portion and a hands-on quiz to be completed in-person.
 After passing both sections, you’ll receive a sticker on your ID that grants access to checking out industrial machine kits.

 Complete canvas portion before scheduling hands-on quiz

-Use calendar link in canvas to schedule in-person hands-on quiz
+Use calendar link at the end of the canvas orientation to schedule in-person hands-on quiz

 Arrive during your scheduled time at the Sewing Lab (UC518) to take your quiz